-Employees who were not terminated for cause or were not found guilty of illegal behavior may file an appeal.
+Employees who are within the probationary period, were not terminated for cause, or were not found guilty of illegal behavior may file an appeal.
+All other employees may file an appeal for Step 2 and higher progressive discipline actions.
 For example, if an employee thinks they were demoted unfairly, they can bring this issue to the attention of the Deputy Executive Director, who will evaluate the situation to determine the correct parties to hear the concern.
 Please note employees who are terminated during the first ninety (90) days of employment are ineligible to file an appeal.
+After the hearing officer hears the appeal, the findings may determine the discipline action did not follow the progressive discipline steps, and the action could be dismissed, upheld at the current level, or elevated to meet the appropriate progressive disciplinary level.